 To prevent these risks, make a point of keeping the indoor air handler a minimum of 6-8 inches down from the ceiling when creating a cover for your system.

-As always, if you have any questions at all we would be pleased to take your call.
-We also are reachable through the comments section of this blog, our website, and by email.
 If you need some inspiration for HVAC cover-up ideas, we have tons of pins we’d love to share with you!